Guide to Business Loan Down Payments

 5. Business Loan Purpose

 The purpose of your small business loan can also affect the size of your down payment.
-If you plan to use the funds in a way that is likely to increase your company’s revenues, the lender may feel comfortable with a smaller (or no) down payment.
+If you plan to use the funds in a way that’s likely to increase your company’s revenues, the lender may feel comfortable with a smaller (or no) down payment.

 Why Do I Need to Make a Down Payment?

-Requiring a down payment is one of the tools lenders use to manage their risk.
+Deciding whether a down payment is required is one way lenders can manage their risk.
 By investing your own money, you’re showing the lender that you’re serious about the loan and likely to pay it back.
 In other words, you’re putting “skin in the game.”
 In addition, should you fail to fully repay the loan, the lender will at least have that money to lessen its loss.

 Are Down Payments Always Required on Business Loans?

-No. Not every lender requires a down payment on a business loan.
-Some will offer no-money-down loans as an enticement to bring in new business, but will have strict requirements for who qualifies for those loans.
+Not every lender requires a down payment on a business loan.
+Some will offer no-money-down loans as an enticement to bring in new business but will have strict requirements for who qualifies for those loans.

-Online business loans and term loans generally do not require a down payment, though they may require collateral.
+Online business loans generally don’t require a down payment, though they may require collateral.

-Some of the most desirable business loans on the market, however, are offered by the Small Business Association (SBA), and these typically require a 10% to 20% down payment.
-While it may seem like a hefty amount to plunk down, it can be well worth it since you can often get a long-term, low-interest rate loan in return.
+Some of the most desirable business loans on the market, however, are offered by the Small Business Association (SBA), and these typically require a 10%-20% down payment.
+While it may seem like a hefty amount to plunk down, it can be well worth it since you can often get a long-term, low-interest loan in return.

 Most larger business loans — including commercial mortgages, commercial auto loans, and equipment loans — also require down payments to get approval for funding.